AviatrixSystems/Docs/HowTos/transit_firenet_workflow_gcp.rst

 To enable the firewall function and configure the FireNet policy:

 1. Navigate to Firewall Network > Setup > #3a Enable Transit FireNet on Aviatrix Transit Gateway.
 #.
-Choose the Aviatrix Transit Gateway and Click **“Enable”**.
+Choose the Aviatrix Transit Gateway and Click **Enable**.

 ..
 Note::

-  In a GCP deployment, Transit FireNet function is enabled when launching the gateway.
+  In a GCP deployment, the Transit FireNet function is enabled when launching the gateway.
 You can skip this step.

 3. Navigate to Firewall Network > Policy > Manage FireNet Policy.
 #.
-Add spokes to the Inspected box for traffic inspection.
+Add Spokes to the Inspected box for traffic inspection.

 .. note::
     By default, FireNet inspects ingress (Internet to VPC) and east-west traffic (VPC to VPC) only.